 Sapporo Travel tips

-- If you visit during the winter, you might notice that there are scattered sands on the icy roads.
+- If you visit during the winter, you might notice scattered sands on the icy roads.
 This is to prevent slippage.
-You can purchase your own bag of sand from nearby “grit bin” and scatter them as well—it’s a tradition in the snowy city of Sapporo.
+You can purchase your own bag of sand from the nearby “grit bin” and scatter them as well—it’s a tradition in the snowy city of Sapporo.

 - If you feel like you’re up for a more immersive tour, you can rent a bike in Sapporo.
 There are several bike rentals and only require a passport.
 There are many bicycle parking areas in the city, and you’ll be provided with a lock upon rental as well.

-- Sapporo has a strong campaign against smoking, so make sure to avoid smoking in public areas, and even in restaurants, unless you are given permission beforehand.
-Signs that are dedicated for smoking have signs that indicate that they are, so be on the lookout for those.
+- Sapporo has a strong campaign against smoking, so make sure to avoid smoking in public areas and even in restaurants unless given permission beforehand.
+Signs that are dedicated to smoking have signs that indicate that they are, so be on the lookout for those.